 I have played with my old friend and bandmate, John Plotnik for many years.
 He has played many of my tunes on stage and in the studio, well before we recorded “Carolina Chimes” together.
 I have always loved John’s approach to tasteful bluegrass, no matter what instrument he’s playing; He has been a big influence in my bluegrass style and it would have been hard to do my project without him.
 I hope everyone enjoys his soulful dobro and driving banjo playing as much as I do.

-John Plotnik currently plays at the theme park, Knott’s Berry Farm, as well as for the bands All Washed Up, and The Brombies (with Patrick Sauber).
+John Plotnik currently plays at theme parks, Disneylaand, Knott’s Berry Farm, as well as for the bands All Washed Up, The Walden Dahl Band, and The Brombies (with Patrick Sauber).